The role of the house in Pai Kau betting -- beware!

 The order of events is as follows.
 If you are a player, read carefully!

 You can see the problem looming, particularly for a gambler with winning tiles sitting in seat 7.
-What if both the central pool and the Banker's amount B are depleted?
+What if the Banker's amount B is depleted?
 Will he get paid?

 Here the "house guarantee" is envoked.
-If gambler n wins and his bet x does not exceed an amount C (a sum of money that the house has announced for the table), then he will be fully paid (less the 4%), either in the regular way -- from the central pool or from the Banker's B -- or by the house as a last resort.
-If x > C and the Banker has insufficient funds, then a winning gambler receives C (less 4%) -- any shortfall from the banker being paid by the house.
+If gambler n wins and his bet x does not exceed "the house threshold" C, then he will be fully paid (less the 4%), either in the regular way -- from the central pool or from the Banker's B -- or by the house as a last resort.
+If x > C and the Banker is broke, then a winning gambler receives only C (less 4%) paid by the house.

 Now we turn to what the Banker's profit is, if the central pool is still in surplus after all winning gamblers have been paid out.